Bootstrap Inference when Using Multiple Imputation: Introduction

 Multiple imputation (MI) is a popular method to address missing data.
 Based on assumptions about the data distribution (and the mechanism which gives rise to the missing data) missing values can be imputed by means of draws from the posterior predictive distribution of the unobserved data given the observed data.
 This procedure is repeated to create $M$ imputed data sets, the analysis is then conducted on each of these data sets and the $M$ results ($M$ point and $M$ variance estimates) are combined by a set of simple rules \cite{Rubin:1996}.

-During the last 30 years a lot of progress has been made to make MI available to a variety of settings and areas of research: implementations are available in several software packages \cite{Horton:2007, Honaker:2011, vanBuuren:2011, Royston:2011}, review articles provide guidance to deal with practical challenges \cite{White:2011, Sterne:2009, Graham:2009}, non-normal --possibly categorical-- variables can often successfully be imputed \cite{Honaker:2011, White:2011, Schafer:2002}, useful diagnostic tools have been suggested \cite{Honaker:2011, Eddings:2012}, and first attempts to address longitudinal data and other complicated data structures have been made \cite{vanBuuren:2011, Honaker:2010}.
+During the last 30 years a lot of progress has been made to make MI useable for different settings: implementations are available in several software packages \cite{Horton:2007, Honaker:2011, vanBuuren:2011, Royston:2011}, review articles provide guidance to deal with practical challenges \cite{White:2011, Sterne:2009, Graham:2009}, non-normal --possibly categorical-- variables can often successfully be imputed \cite{Schafer:2002, Honaker:2011, White:2011}, useful diagnostic tools have been suggested \cite{Honaker:2011, Eddings:2012}, and first attempts to address longitudinal data and other complicated data structures have been made \cite{Honaker:2010, vanBuuren:2011}.

 While both opportunities and challenges of multiple imputation are discussed in the literature, we believe an important consideration regarding the inference after imputation has been neglected so far: if there is no analytic or no ideal solution to obtain standard errors for the parameters of the analysis model, and nonparametric bootstrap estimation is used to estimate them, it is unclear how to obtain valid inference -- in particular how to obtain appropriate confidence intervals.
 Moreover, bootstrap estimation is also often used when a parameter's distribution is assumed to be non-normal and bootstrap inference with missing data is then not clear either.
 As we will explain below, many modern statistical concepts, often applied to inform policy guidelines or enhance practical developments, rely on bootstrap estimation.
-It is therefore inevitable to have guidance for bootstrap estimation for multiply imputed data.
+It is therefore necessary to have guidance for bootstrap estimation for multiply imputed data.

 In general, one can distinguish between two approaches for bootstrap inference when using multiple imputation: with the first approach, $M$ imputed datsets are created and bootstrap estimation is applied to each of them; or, alternatively, $B$ bootstrap samples of the original data set (including missing values) are drawn and in each of these samples the data are multiply imputed.
 For the former approach one could use bootstrapping to estimate the standard error in each imputed data set and apply the standard MI combining rules; alternatively, the $B \times M$ estimates could be pooled and 95\% confidence intervals could be calculated based on the 2.5$^{th}$ and 97.5$^{th}$ percentiles of the respective empirical distribution.
 For the latter approach either multiple imputation combining rules can be applied to the imputed data of each bootstrap sample to obtain $B$ point estimates which in turn may be used to construct confidence intervals; or the $B \times M$ estimates of the pooled data are used for interval estimation.